department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 </div>

-## What is VET TEC?
+## What's VET TEC?

-VET TEC is our new pilot program that matches Veterans with leading training providers to gain the skills and expertise they need to start or advance their career in the high-tech industry in as little as 6 months.
+VET TEC is a new program that matches Veterans with leading training providers.
+You can gain the skills and expertise you need to start or advance your career in the high-tech industry in as little as 6 months.

-To use the VET TEC program, all you need is one unexpired day of GI Bill entitlement.
-And your VET TEC training won't count against your GI Bill benefits.
+To use the VET TEC program, all you need is one day of unexpired GI Bill entitlement.
+Your VET TEC training won't count against your GI Bill benefits.

 <div class="feature" markdown="1">